Honeywell Gent: Location

 Its main design and manufacturing centre and headquarters were at the Faraday Works in Temple Road, Leicester; but after World War II, the company expanded into nearby Kibworth.
 A premises at London Road was also used at this time.
 In the early 1990s a new large building was constructed in the Hamilton area of Leicester and the other buildings were all closed.
 By February 1991, the company had finished moving to the new premises.

 In January 2022, Gent moved to a new premises in Carlton Park, Leicester.
-The Waterside Road premises was closed and put up for sale.
+The Waterside Road premises was closed and put up for sale, and later demolished.

 Takeovers

 In 1975, Gents' of Leicester was taken over by the international organisation Chloride, and was known as 'Chloride Gent'.
 In July 1983, the company was sold by Chloride to the MK Electric Group, becoming 'Gent Limited'.
 The factory at Kibworth closed, and only a few jobs remained at the central Leicester works.
 In 1993, the company was acquired by Caradon/Novar.

 In 2005, the company was acquired by Honeywell, and has been known as 'Gent by Honeywell' and, more recently, 'Honeywell Gent'.
-Still based in Leicester, the company is now mostly involved with fire detection and alarm systems.
+The company is legally known as Novar Systems Ltd. Still based in Leicester, the company is now mostly involved with fire detection and alarm systems.